DILCISBoard/E-ARK-AIP/index.md

 Special attention was given to the fact that it might not be possible to store all representations of an intellectual entity in one physical container, or that even a single representation might have to be divided so that it can be stored on long-term storage media.
-For this reason, the AIP format describes means to manage representations or representation parts separately.
+For this reason, the AIP format describes how to manage representations or representation parts separately.

 This structure lays the groundwork for addressing the practical requirement of distributing parts of the intellectual entity over a sequence of physical